videolan/vlc-ios/README.md

 Want to quickly get in touch with us for a question, or even just to talk?

-You will alawys find someone of the VLC team on IRC, __#videolan__ channel on the freenode network.
+You will always find someone of the VLC team on IRC, __#videolan__ channel on the freenode network.
 If you don't have an IRC client, you can always use the [freenode webchat](https://webchat.freenode.net/).

 ## License